-Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La or Is The Split A PR Stunt?
+Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La, Or Is The Split A PR Stunt?

 — Terez Owens (@TerezOwens) April 29, 2017

 A week later, Terez Owens released another blurb on the split.
-This time he stated that the entire split, including the pictures of the duo not wearing their wedding rings and the stories about Carmelo trying hard to win back a woman scorned, was a complete PR stunt.
+This time, he stated that the entire split, including the pictures of the duo not wearing their wedding rings and the stories about Carmelo trying hard to win back a woman scorned, was a complete PR stunt.

 While no one knows for sure whether the couple will divorce or if this is just one big publicity stunt, all outlets seem to agree that there are two catalysts for whatever is going on in the Anthony household — the NBA star’s uncertain future and the possibility that he impregnated Mia Burks.

-While the allegation that Carmelo cheated and possibly impregnated Burks are significant and would cause strife in any home, both sides have seen allegations of cheating in the past.
+While the allegation that Carmelo cheated and possibly impregnated Burks is significant and would cause strife in any home, both sides have seen allegations of cheating in the past.
 Those close to La La assert that if a divorce happens, it will be due to Carmelo being traded out of New York.
 She reportedly wants to raise the couple’s 10-year-old son in the city.

 What do you think?
-Are the Anthonys are engaged in a PR stunt or have they split?
+Are the Anthonys engaged in a PR stunt, or have they split?
 Do you think that Carmelo’s potential career troubles pushed La La to split with the NBA star?

 [Featured Image by taniavolobueva/Shutterstock]